AT&T to offer Hulu on website, app this year

 Fullscreen, one of the biggest networks on YouTube, is majority-owned by Otter Media, a joint venture between AT&T and Peter Chernin's The Chernin Group that creates web-based video content.

-AT&T announced its plans a day after rival Verizon Communications Inc (VZ.N), which plans to launch a mobile video service this summer, said it would buy AOL Inc AOL.N to access its mobile video advertising technology.
+AT&T announced its plans a day after rival Verizon Communications Inc, which plans to launch a mobile video service this summer, said it would buy AOL Inc to access its mobile video advertising technology.

 AT&T is also considering bringing a Hulu app to TV, AT&T said on Wednesday.